 Serve Your Community

 The New York program site of Room to Grow, a nonprofit organization that strives to enrich the lives of babies born into poverty, is looking for dedicated volunteers to help prepare in-kind donations for families, organize collection drives, assist with fundraising, and get involved with many other special projects.
-Student volunteers help organize and prepare inventory of infant and toddler clothing, toys, books, and equipment during the week for two-hour sessions.
+High school student volunteers help organize and prepare inventory of infant and toddler clothing, toys, books, and equipment during the week for four-hour sessions.
 For weekly volunteers, an application and three-week trial period are required, after which the individual is a more permanent member of the Room to Grow volunteer program.
 Space is limited.
 Room to Grow is located at 54 W. 21st St., #401.
 To volunteer, call 212-620-7800 or email email@example.com.
-For more information on the organization, visit roomtogrow.org.

 Spring Clean Your Closet